Andyt-Nguyen/Algorithm_students/README.md

 ### Expected results

-These test will have a series of inputs that it will test to see if the user offically passes all the test and the function works as it is expected.
+These test will have a series of inputs that it will test to see if you offically passes all the test and the function works as it is expected.

 Example: A function that has passed all the test cases